dumblob/XPMA_Engine/notes.md

 * security hardened outputs (preventing e.g. LD_PRELOAD etc. on all platforms including mobile ones)
 * allows easy application of methods for automatical search for (sub)optimal input coefficient ranges, i.e. constraint optimization problems (e.g. simulated annealing)
 * modeling tool and mainly generated binaries are clean for antivirus programs (ask for exception in Symantec, AVG, etc.?)
+* The modeler shall support auto generation of processes based on a specification of the initial state (includes also all available resources) and the goal.
+Planning languages as PDDL [8] might be one of the ways to go.
+Generation should have 2 variants:
+    * `one-shot`, which runs the generation only once and places the result to the defined place to be modified by a human
+    * `continuous`, which runs generation automatically each time anything from the goal or initial state changed (e.g. available resources like roles or actual persons) and provides the result read-only (non-modifiable by anything)

 ## UI auto-generation